 What is Cybersecurity Automation?

 SOAR products have been designed to orchestrate activities between various security tools and, at the same time, execute specific automation activities in response to the identified vulnerabilities.
 On the other hand, RPA tools allow for the automation of a variety of processes.
-Custom-developed software’s and code is often leveraged for a specific challenge or niche that the organization cannot find an out of box tool.
+Custom-developed software and code are often leveraged for a specific challenge or niche that the organization cannot find an out of box tool.
 This is because they can automate all manner of analyses and efficiently synthesize data as per the given security regulations and standards.

-All of the above mentioned new approaches interact with an organization’s tools to perform a comprehensive analysis, collect intelligence and either prompt an assigned team member to take action or perform an automated reaction to the processed data.
+All of the above-mentioned new approaches interact with an organization’s tools to perform a comprehensive analysis, collect intelligence and either prompt an assigned team member to take action or perform an automated reaction to the processed data.

 Why Venture into Cybersecurity Automation?